vuckale/weather-channel-scraper/README.md

 # The Weather Channel Scraper
-A python script that scrapes weather related data from [weather.com](https://weather.com/) with the help of `bs4`
+Python script that scrapes weather data from [weather.com](https://weather.com/) with the help of `bs4`
 ## How to run

 ### Environment